Disclosure

 What Stands Out — Key Features

-- Triple Camera Coverage: You get a 170° front camera, a 150° interior cabin cam, and a 150° waterproof rear camera.
-I liked how this reduced blind spots around my car.
+- Triple Camera Coverage: You get a 170° front camera, a 150° cabin camera, and a 150° waterproof rear camera.
+I found this really cuts down on blind spots around the car.

-- Parking Monitor & G-Sensor: The built-in G-sensor locks footage if it detects an impact while parked.
-This gave me peace of mind when I was away from my car.
+- Parking Monitor with G-Sensor: The built-in G-sensor locks footage if it detects an impact while your car is off.
+It gave me peace of mind when parked in busy lots.

-- Night Vision & HDR: The interior camera has 4 infrared LEDs for low-light cabin footage.
-The HDR tech helped balance light and dark areas in my video.
+- Night Vision & HDR: The interior camera has 4 infrared LEDs for cabin footage in low light.
+The HDR (WDR) tech helps balance bright and dark areas in the video.

 Full Specifications